CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

     ```csharp
     GameObject laserClone = Instantiate(laser, mousePos, transform.rotation) as GameObject;
     ```
+    You might have not seen this operator before `mousePos.y += 1f;
+` coders are pretty lazy, and using these "shorthand" operators allow us to shorten code. `a += b` is the same as ` a = a + b`, but notice how much shorter the first one is!

 5. Lasers make sounds! lets add a sound to this laser.
 Click on the laser in the "Prefabs" folder and add an "AudioSource" component (**Component > Audio > Audio Source**).
 From the "Audio" folder drag "laser_Sound" into the **Audio Clip** property in the "Laser" prefab **Inspector**.